prashaantv05/serverless-ecommerce-aws/README.md

 **Prashaant V**

-Built as a cloud-native serverless e-commerce platform to demonstrate AWS, Terraform, Serverless Architecture, and Microservices best practices.
+Built as a comprehensive cloud-native e-commerce platform to demonstrate expertise in AWS Serverless Architecture, Infrastructure as Code, Microservices best practices, and modern web development.